Relaunching tea party groups

 If you are registered with the update service we can use your registration if it’s for the regulated activity of working with adults.

 You must send us a scan of the original certificate and ID documents to: email@example.com.

 We will then send you the link to a form for you to give us permission to view your record with the update service.

-It’s been a very challenging 12 months.
 When lockdown came, we all moved very quickly to adapt to difficult circumstances.
 From phone calls and doorstep cake deliveries, there’s nothing quite like the community spirit of Re-engage volunteers.

-There was also a lot of work going on behind the scenes to keep the charity afloat.
+There was also a lot of activity going on behind the scenes to keep the charity afloat.
 Call companions (the telephone befriending service launched in lockdown) not only helped a huge number of lonely older people but also allowed Re-engage to keep some of its funding and keep going at a time when many charities were struggling.